 Its Illustrated!
 I’m looking forward to sharing the story of how I ended up picking Cynthia Morris to illustrate my book.
 She did an amazing job, and I’m so excited that she did it.
 We had to fight to find a publisher that would pay for a full color book.
 I’m glad that we did it.
 Harper Design, an imprint of the big publisher Harper Collins, is our publisher.
 Yes, this book is legit.

 Its not just a rehash of the blog & courses.
 A lot of bloggers will take their blog and just repurpose them as content in the book.
 I did that a little bit.
 But the book is mostly original thought and in-depth research.
 The fine art market is in a huge state of flux right now.
 While researching the book, I interviewed some of the folks at the big online players like Artsy, FineArtAmerica, and others.
 There’s some good stuff in there about the future of the industry and how software is going to change the way that art is made and sold.

 Now, you should also know that our flagship course, How to Sell Your Art Online, is much bigger than this book.
 But it’s $300+.
 The course contains videos, worksheets, and more.
 The book is a simple 194-page book that you can use as a reference, and it’s only $10.99 (as of this writing).

 If I buy the paperback, can I get an electronic copy?

 Yes!
-Amazon has a bonus program that lets you get the electronic copy for only $2.99.
+Amazon has a bonus program that lets you get an electronic copy for only $2.99.